Aavtic/pine/README.md

 # 🌲 The Pine Programming Language

 Pine is a **statically typed, compiled programming language** designed for learning, experimentation, and building a clean understanding of how compilers work.
-It features a simple syntax, first-class functions, and a clear compilation pipeline that exposes each stage—from tokenization to LLVM IR generation.
+It features a simple syntax, first-class functions, and a clear compilation pipeline that exposes each stage from tokenization to LLVM IR generation.

 This project includes a CLI compiler called **`pinec`**, which can build, analyze, and run Pine programs.